WATCH: Where Does The Phrase "Thoughts And Prayers" Come From?

 From mass shootings to natural disasters, it seems like every day, there’s a new tragedy on the news.
 With social media amplifying these stories, more and more people are offering their condolences than ever before.
-While increased attention to the calamities of the world is in theory a good thing, hearing about every single tragedy doesn’t necessarily correlate with absolute empathy.
-At the very least, people—especially politicians—tend to offer up a phrase or two to acknowledge a misfortune.
-One of the most popular phrases?
+And one of the most popular phrases online?
 “Thoughts and prayers.”

-Since then, these seemingly harmless words have been casually tossed around for everything from hurricanes to acts of terrorism.
-The phrase has gained particular momentum in the wake of mass shootings, such as the 2015 Paris attacks, the 2016 Orlando nightclub shooting, and the 2017 Las Vegas shooting.
-When politicians expressed their “thoughts and prayers” after these events, they were heavily criticized if they were perceived as taking little action, particularly legislatively.
-To those who were offended, the words seemed hollow and contrived.
-A recent cultural change has started, however, since the Stoneman Douglas High School shooting on February 14, 2018.
-Since then, more politicians are speaking out than ever before thanks to young activists calling them on their s*%t.
+Since then, these seemingly harmless, often well-intended words have been used after everything from hurricanes to acts of terrorism.
+The phrase has gained particular momentum in the wake of mass shootings, such as the 2015 Paris attacks, the 2016 Orlando nightclub shooting, the 2017 Las Vegas shooting, and the 2018 Stoneman Douglas High School shooting.
+When people, especially politicians, expressed their “thoughts and prayers” after these events, they were heavily criticized if they were perceived as taking little action, particularly legislatively.
+To those who were offended, the words seemed hollow.

 What should you say after a tragedy?